Blog - The Shower Shirt

 It took me several weeks to capitalize on the past two years of my life.
 But I did it!!!
 It was so entirely cathartic, both writing about it along with actually presenting on it.
 My experience at the event was phenomenal.
 The members of the ZONTA Club were class acts.
 They hosted a beautiful event with more than 350 guests who were incredibly gracious toward me.
 I will always remember that experience and the wonderful individuals I met that weekend.
 More importantly, I am blessed and grateful I was asked to speak at the event in the first place.
 This initial engagement has led to many speaking engagement opportunities for breast cancer inspirational presentations as well as entrepreneurial research discussions.

-Lisa - Defiance Speaking Engagement hosted by the ZONTA Club of Defiance, OH
+Lisa - Defiance Speaking Engagement hosted by the ZONTA Club in Defiance, OH

 Immediately after returning from Ohio for the keynote Breast Cancer luncheon, Ivanhoe Broadcast News, a television production company in Orlando producing national broadcast features produced a segment on me titled ‘Smart Woman’ – A Female Inventors Feature which aired in more than 80 television markets across the country.
 How cool was this?
 I grew up in a household where women weren’t supposed to be smart, only the men.
 Irony is amazingly sweet!!!